 - A minimum of 120 hours.

-- Increases in the minimum number of hours can result from:
+- o Increases in the minimum number of hours can result from:

 - A specific major with concentration options

 - Double majors or a major with multiple concentrations/minors

 - Late-in-program major change

 - Repeated courses to achieve the minimum grade required

 - Completion of

-- General Education curriculum (55 hours)
+- General Education curriculum (55 hours1)

 - General Education Competencies

-- Major curriculum
+- o Major curriculum

-- Concentration curriculum, if applicable
+- o Concentration curriculum, if applicable

-- Free electives, if needed to reach the 120-hour minimum
+- o Free electives, if needed to reach the 120-hour minimum

 - Completion of a minimum of 27 hours of Upper-Level courses (numbered 3000 and above)

 - A minimum 2.0 GPA

-- Some majors require higher minimums.
+- o Some majors require higher minimums.
 See your major requires in this catalog.

 - Enrollment at Montreat:

-- Two full-time terms, minimum
+- o Two full-time terms, minimum

 - o 32 hours earned, minimum for bachelor's degrees

 - o 24 hours earned, minimum for associate degrees